ChuckFisher313/Resources/docs/markdown/git-markdown.md

-# Git markdown #
+# Github markdown #

 This is a quick reference guide to the most common markdown tags.
+This is specific to how github displays markdown.

 Official github markdown guide [mastering-markdown](https://guides.github.com/features/mastering-markdown/)